-The funded ratio has declined from 70.4% in 2010 to 65.0% in 2016.
-The extraordinary asset loss of 2008 adversely affected the funded ratio from 2010 to 2013.
+The funded ratio has declined from 72.7% in 2011 to 64.6% in 2017.
+The extraordinary asset loss of 2008 adversely affected the funded ratio from 2011 to 2013, as losses were recognized with asset smoothing.
 In addition, for the January 1, 2013 and January 1, 2016 valuations assumption changes were made that reflected lower expected future returns on assets and improved mortality, increasing the actuarial liability, and therefore decreasing the funded ratio.